-The auxiliary system temperature control is provided by the small system HVAC control unit.
-The R.H. portion of the HVAC control unit enables to actuate the Aux.
-System and to regulate the fan speed.
-Using the Up/Down type switch sets the fan speed and the speed chosen is illustrated on the window display.
+In addition to the driver's unit, the small HVAC system also includes an auxiliary unit which uses the temperature control of the driver section of the control unit.
+The R.H. section of the control unit AUX.
+FAN enables to actuate the auxiliary unit and to regulate its fan speed.
+Using the < >type switch sets the fan speed and the speed chosen is illustrated on the window display.

-Vehicles equipped with central system
+Vehicles equipped with central HVAC system